Overview

 - Upgraded facilities: Increases capacity to support Cooktown’s growing boating community and tourism.

-Thank you for taking the time to have your say – we’ll share an update on the next steps by mid-2026.
+Thank you for taking the time to have your say.
+We’ll share an update on next steps by mid-2026.